Penmaenmawr: Bus

 This view at sunset shows how the modern A55 Expressway bypasses the older road through the town centre before resuming the original route around the headland.

 Arriva Buses Wales routes 5 and 5D run every 15 minutes between Caernarfon and Llandudno, route 5D serving Deganwy and Maesdu and route 5 serving St Gwynan's (For Dwygyfylchi) and Craig-y-don eastbound and both services serve Bangor and Y Felinheli westbound.
 A Saturday service X2 has been introduced by Padarn Bus that runs direct between Penmaenmawr and Llandudno eastbound, and to Llanberis via Bangor westbound.
 Llew Jones runs the Conwy Clipa service 75 between Llanfairfechan and Llandudno.

 Road

 Penmaenmawr lies on the route of the A55 Expressway providing access at Junction 16 and at 16A to Dwygyfylchi to and from the rest of the north coast.
 A mountain route through Capelulo links the towns to Conwy via Sychnant.

 Train

-Hourly service from Penmaenmawr railway station by Transport for Wales to Holyhead and Chester on the North Wales Coast Line.
-These trains continue every two hours to Crewe and to Wrexham, Shrewsbury, Hereford, Abergavenny, Newport and Cardiff.
+There is an hourly Transport for Wales service from Penmaenmawr railway station to Holyhead westbound and Manchester Airport via Chester eastbound, on the North Wales Coast Line on Mondays to Saturdays.
+There is also an irregular Sunday service to Holyhead, Chester and Crewe.